 Mark Shenise, Associate Archivist

-Frances Lyons-Bristol, Reference Archivist
+Frances Lyons, Reference Archivist

 Michelle has been with GCAH since 2000.
 She provides administrative support for the Commission's General Secretary.
 Michelle is the public's contact at the Archives to answer questions about general information, subscribing to Methodist History, Historic and Heritage Landmark applications, purchasing GCAH publications, and updating the GCAH directory.
 Additionally, she is an assistant editor for Methodist History and performs human resources, payroll, and bookkeeping services for the GCAH.

 Mark is the Associate Archivist.
 His major responsibilities are processing agencies and personal papers, handling reference requests, working on museum displays, overseeing basic conservation needs, working with computers and databases, and preserving/cataloging the artifacts collection.
 Mark first worked for the archives in 1983 as a Student Assistant.
 After graduating from Drew Theological Seminary in 1985 and serving as an Associate Pastor in High Mountain Church of the Nazarene, Mark came back to work full-time for the archives in the Fall of 1986.
 He is a member of the Mendham United Methodist Church.
 Mark is also a member of the Greater New Jersey Commission on Archives and History.